-Do Cow Farts Contribute to Global Warming?
+Do Cow Farts Cause Global Warming?

-First and foremost, Tricarico said cows release 97 percent of all methane gas by burping rather than farting.
+First and foremost, Tricarico said cows release 97% of all methane gas by burping rather than farting.
 Unlike people, cows burp without a sound.
 While it’s true that the methane in cow burps is the greatest contributor to dairy’s carbon footprint, we asked how much that adds up in the scheme of things.

 Regardless of its individual contribution, each and every day dairy farms and companies work to find ways to bring that number down even more.
 For example, the Cow of the Future project brings together farmers and researchers to identify science-based opportunities to reduce enteric emissions in ways that are economically viable and socially acceptable.
 They are focusing on improving dairy cow nutrition, genetics and health.